cltweedie/mars_photos/README.md

 This returns an array of the photos, each with an `img_src` attribute.

-You can also call this method and provide a block:
+You can also call this method with a block:

 ```ruby
 MarsPhotos.get(rover: 'curiosity', sol: 1000, cam: 'fhaz') do |photo|